Online UTI Treatment in Florida: Antibiotics When Appropriate

 Sources

-Clinically reviewed by Bidwell Cranage, APRN, FNP-C, AANP board-certified Family Nurse Practitioner, licensed in 11 states (Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, Washington).
+Clinically reviewed by Ashley Cranage, APRN, FNP-C, AANP board-certified Family Nurse Practitioner.

 Last reviewed: April 26, 2026